usmansbk/blog-draft/markdowns/redux.md

 });
 ```

 This approach is bad because our `submit` handler knows too much about our state tree.

-Setting the ID and completed status of a Todo should be the responsibilty of the state, not the UI event handler.

-Also, imagine we later decided to change our state tree to this:
+Imagine we later decided to change our state tree to this:

 ```js
 // state section